patkoch/iac_terraform_azure/vm/win11/README.md

   }
 ```

-This refers to a Storage Account (named "alien39"), including a Container which finally contains the Terraform State File.
+This refers to a Storage Account (named "alien39"), including a Container that finally contains the Terraform State File.

 ![alt text](pictures/09_storage_account.png)

-This means, that this Storage Account is mandatory for this configuration.
+This means, that the Storage Account is mandatory for this configuration.

 So, there are two options:

- - 1. Create a Storage Account with a name of your choice (don't forget to update the block in "providers.tf"), including a Container as storage for the Terraform State File
+1. Create a Storage Account with a name of your choice (don't forget to update the block in "providers.tf"), including a container as storage for the Terraform State File
- - 2. Deleter the block, shown in the snippet above, in that case the Terraform State File won't get stored in Azure, but locally.
+2. Delete the block, shown in the snippet above, in that case, the Terraform State File won't get stored in Azure, but locally.

 ## Creating the Windows 11 Virtual Machine with Terraform

-Conduct the initialization with following command:
+Conduct the initialization with the following command:

 ```
 terraform init